 There are common issues that panels flag up.

-PI response.
-A PI response that comes across as angry, aggressive, or dismissive of the reviewer comments, is considered unconvincing.
+A principal investigator response that comes across as angry, aggressive, or dismissive of the reviewer comments, is considered unconvincing.
 Please see the Responding to Reviews section for suggestions.

 Fellowship rankings are used to determine which applicants are invited to interview for a Fellowship.
 The head of each theme has his or her own budget to spend on funding New Investigator Awards and standard mode projects.
 There is not a pre-allocated pot of money set aside for each scheme, but rather the head of theme makes the decision about how far down the list to fund, or whether to fund at all if the quality of the projects has not been assessed as sufficiently high enough.